Start planning your trip

-In Europe and America, Christmas and winter holidays hold religious significance and is a time to be enjoyed with one's family and relatives.
+In Europe and America, Christmas and winter holidays hold religious significance and are a time to be enjoyed with one's family and relatives.
 In Japan, however, Christmas is considered a romantic holiday for couples to spend time together.
-For example, on a typical Christmas date, couples go to an upscale restaurant and exchange expensive presents.
+For example, on a typical Christmas date, couples go to an upscale restaurant and exchange presents.
 With friends, Christmas celebrants prepare fried chicken and chocolate cake, drink alcohol, exchange presents and have a pleasant time.

 For those traveling in Japan, in addition to food and presents, special winter events, like light-up displays and ice skating, are another part of the fun.
 This article introduces suggested ways to take in the season.

 In the winter, many places in Japan are lit up with special illuminations.
 Below are three popular spots with colorful and whimsical scenery where you can enjoy being transported to a magical, wintery dimension.